tomvanbraeckel/yamcs.github.com/docs/server/HTTP_Server.md

 sidebar: yes
 ---

-Yamcs includes an embedded HTTP server that provides these functionalities:
+Embedded HTTP server that provides these functionalities:

 * Serve REST API
 * Serve WebSocket API
-* Serve the Yamcs website
+* Serve the Yamcs web interface

-By default the HTTP server binds to port 8090.

 The HTTP Server is tightly integrated with the security system of Yamcs and serves as the default interface for external tooling wanting to integrate.
 This covers both server-to-server and server-to-user communication patterns.